 These contests require applicants to write an essay about a specific topic.
 For example, the Ayn Rand Institute sponsors essay contests answering questions about Rand’s books.
 The JFK Profiles in Courage Essay contest requires applicants to write an essay of less than 1,000 words about an elected public official who acted courageously to address a political issue at a local, state, national or international level.
 Scholarship essay contests are more competitive and typically have fewer applicants than sweepstakes promotions.
 If you consider yourself a good writer, or you are passionate about a specific subject, look into essay contests on websites like StudentScholarshipSearch.com.

 These competitions are a rigorous path to scholarship money for students with real talent in these fields.
 STEM scholarship awards are sometimes won through research and other science or technology projects, and sometimes in direct competition solving difficult problems.
-Examples include competitions run by corporations like Oracle and Siemens.
+Examples include competitions run by corporations like Oracle.

 Community service scholarships reward individuals who help others through service.
-For example, the Comcast Leaders and Achievers Scholarship Program awards more than one thousand $1,000 scholarships for community service and leadership to high school seniors in Comcast service areas.
-The Heart of America Christopher Reeve Award is awarded annually to one extraordinary student “who has demonstrated tremendous courage and compassion in serving his or her community.”
+For example, the Heart of America Christopher Reeve Award is awarded annually to one extraordinary student “who has demonstrated tremendous courage and compassion in serving his or her community.”